natebeaty/clixel-blog/content/posts/2024-03-28-getting-us-timezones-from-zipcodes-in-php-without-an-api.md

 I haven't heard any complaints after using this for over a year, so I think it's as accurate as needed!
 Hopefully it's of use to someone else.

-Revisiting this post (which I originally started writing in early 2023, egads), I had to track down the ruby library I mentioned since I didn't include it originally, and in doing so found [a newer ruby gem, ziptz](https://github.com/infused/ziptz) that would do the trick if you need this in ruby.
+Revisiting this post (which I originally started writing in early 2023, egads), I had to track down the Ruby library I mentioned, and in doing so found [a newer Ruby gem, Ziptz](https://github.com/infused/ziptz) that would do the trick if you need this in Ruby.

 ```
 /**